goauthentik/authentik/website/docs/sources/ldap/index.md

 If the default source mapping is not enough, you can set your own custom LDAP property mapping.

-For example the setting `ldap-displayName-mapping:name` means that the LDAP source field `displayName` will be mapped to the `name` field in authentik.
+For example, the setting `ldap-displayName-mapping:name` means that the LDAP source field `displayName` will be mapped to the `name` field in authentik.

 Here are the steps: